 Dan Venezia is a former professional baseball player from the Minnesota Twins Organization.
-Dan directs camps and clinics and gives lectures and private lessons throughout the tri-state area.
-He is the author of Coach Dan On Sportsmanship and is also a professional trainer.
-Over the past 5 seasons, his recreational coaching record is 73-4 with 5 championships along with 3 undefeated seasons.
+Dan directs camps, clinics and gives private lessons throughout the tri-state area.
+He is a sought after public speaker and is the author of Coach Dan On Sportsmanship, a children’s picture book.
+Dan is also a life coach and professional trainer.
+Over the past 7 seasons, his recreational coaching record is 85-5 with 6 championships along with 3 undefeated seasons.

 In 1989 Dan led Fort Hamilton High School to an undefeated City Championship which was played at Yankee Stadium.
 Later that summer, his club team of the Youth Service League made it to the Connie Mack World Series where he played along side teammate Manny Ramirez.
 He received a scholarship to Concordia College, Bronxville, New York.
 In 1992 he led the nation in stolen bases (NCAA Division II) when he stole 30 bases in 31 games (.97 average per game).
 Dan graduated with a B.A. in Psychology while making the Dean’s List for 6 consecutive semesters earning a 4.0 in his senior year.
 He received the “Mickey Byrne Scholar Athlete Award”, the schools highest honor.